-(Note: This flag is not implemented yet.)
+(Note: This flag is not implemend yet.)

-• <deleteOutExtension>, comma separated string, optional field, specifies, if a run of an external model has not failed, which output files should be deleted by their extension (e.g., <deleteOutExtension>txt,pdf</deleteOutExtension> will delete all generated txt and pdf files).

-• <delSucLogFiles>, boolean, optional field, when True and the run of an external model has not failed (return code = 0), deletes the associated log files.
+- <deleteOutExtension>, comma separated string, optional field, specifies, if a run of an external model has not failed, which output files should be deleted by their extension (e.g., <deleteOutExtension>txt,pdf</deleteOutExtension> will delete all generated txt and pdf files).
+Note: This flag is only active for Models of type "Code".
+Default: None - <delSucLogFiles>, boolean, optional field, when True and the run of an external model has not failed (return code = 0), deletes the associated log files.
+Note: This flag is only active for Models of type "Code".